See the results of our 2022 Personal Finance Study!

-With federal eviction protections expiring in July, renters who have been economically impacted by COVID-19 may be looking for other options to help pay their bills.
+After the federal eviction moratorium expired on July 31, 2021, renters who have been economically impacted by COVID-19 may be looking for other options to help pay their bills.

-Nearly 24 million renters had no confidence or only slight confidence that they’d be able to pay next month’s rent, according to the U.S. Census Bureau Household Weekly Pulse Survey: July 9-July 14.
+Nearly a quarter of renters had no confidence or only slight confidence that they’d be able to pay next month’s rent, according to the U.S. Census Bureau Household Pulse Survey: August 4-August 16.

 Even before the coronavirus pandemic, the United States already had an affordable housing crisis.
 The National Low Income Housing Coalition estimates there is a shortage of 7 million units for extremely low-income families.